polystruct/creative/docs/residential/building/interior.md

 9. Paintings
 10. Pickles as cups on a table
 11. A cake on a table or in a cupboard
+12. Crystals
+13. Turtle eggs
+14. Dead coral fans, mostly on table or on shelves

 # Light sources